DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

     - **Line shipment - partial** -  Partial EDI order line quantity is reserved for the sales order line, or the **Customer purchase order acknowledgement** document setting profile **Quantity type** is set to use _Customer quantity_.
 - **Pack**: Customer purchase order acknowledgement document setting profile **Pack type**
     - **Customer pack** - EDI order line's **Customer pack**
     - **System pack** - Purchase order acknowledgement document setting profile **Package size - inner/outer** determines if the inner or outer unit determines the system pack.
-Example: Product has a outer unit of box and inner unit of ea with a unit conversion of 10 between the two units.
-For a order of 200 ea, the results for system pack would be the following if **Package size - inner/outer** is set to: <br> • Inner: 200 <br> • Outer: 200/10 = 20
+Example: Product has an outer unit of box and inner unit of ea with an unit conversion of 10 between the two units.
+For an order of 200 ea, the results for system pack would be the following if **Package size - inner/outer** is set to: <br> • Inner: 200 <br> • Outer: 200/10 = 20
 - **Inner**: Customer purchase order acknowledgement document setting profile **Inner type**:
     - **Customer inner** - EDI order line's **Customer inners**
     - **System inner** - Products's unit conversion between **Outer unit** and **Inner unit**  as setup on EDI FasTab on Product